-Also, look out for ones that promise they are non-comedogenic (sometimes this will be labelled as non-acnegenic).
-This just means that the product won’t block pores, and this will help prevent whiteheads and blackheads.
+Also, look out for those labelled as non-comedogenic (sometimes this will be labelled as non-acnegenic).
+This just means that the product won’t block pores, which will help prevent whiteheads and blackheads.
 Unfortunately, it’s often the more expensive, better quality fake tan that meets all these criteria.

 Fake tan products work by reacting with dead skin cells.
 As you often find more dead cells around a pimple, fake tan can sometimes make acne look worse rather than help to hide it.
 You can help to prevent a patchy appearance caused by using fake tan on acne-covered skin by exfoliating before you apply it.

 If your acne is just getting too much to handle, it’s worth looking for an acne treatment with long-term results rather than focusing on a short-term cover up.